1. How much money should I send with my camper?

 Please send your camper with a thick sweatshirt and pants.
 Depending on

-the time, we have had Science Camp during the snow!
+the time of year, we have had Science Camp during the snow!

 3. How do I get to Palomar?